Technical Skills: Essential Knowledge for Market Analysis and Trading

 Position Sizing

-Position sizing refers to determining how much of your capital to allocate to a trade.
-This can significantly impact your overall risk exposure.
+Position sizing refers to determining how much of your capital to allocate to a trade, impacting your risk exposure.

-- Fixed Dollar Amount: Determine a fixed amount to risk per trade, such as $100.
+- Fixed Dollar Amount: Risk a predetermined dollar amount per trade.

 - Percentage of Capital: Risk a percentage of your total account balance, typically between 1-3% per trade.